KomodoPlatform/developer-docs/docs/basic-docs/start-here/outline-for-new-developers.md

 Now that you have `komodod` and `komodo-cli` installed, [skim briefly through the instructions on how to interact with a Komodo-based daemon, linked here](../installations/basic-instructions.html#interacting-with-komodo-chains).

-You'll come back to this section later, once you're ready to execute rpc calls, API commands, and runtime parameters.
+You'll come back to this section later, once you're ready to execute API commands and runtime parameters.

 ::: tip
 You do not need to launch or sync the main Komodo chain (KMD), and you do not need to own any KMD to test an asset chain.